moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

  <p align="center">
   <a name="download button" href="https://github.com/moraroy/NonSteamLaunchers-On-Steam-Deck/releases/download/v3.9.6/NSLPlugin.desktop"><img src="https://user-images.githubusercontent.com/98482469/242361563-33f31d3d-9a69-4fca-a928-207a5d17a98f.png"  alt="Download NSL Decky Plugin" width="350px" style="padding-top: 15px;"></a>

+---

+**Windows Installation Steps**:

+1. **Sign in to GitHub** and go to this [link](https://github.com/SteamDeckHomebrew/decky-loader/actions/workflows/build-win.yml).

+2. Choose the latest link (or whichever version works for you).

+3. Scroll down to **"Artifacts"** and download **"PluginLoader Win"**.
+This is a zip file that you need to extract on your Windows machine.
+Make sure you're signed in to see the download link.

+4. Download **NSLPluginWindows.exe** from [here](https://github.com/moraroy/NonSteamLaunchersDecky/releases).

+5. Run **NSLPluginWindows.exe** first.
+This will also create the necessary cef debugging file for Decky Loader.

+6. Run either **No_console.exe** or **Plugin Loader.exe**, depending on your preference.

+7. Go into **Game Mode** or **Big Picture Mode** to see the Decky Loader plugin and NonSteamLaunchers.

+---

+This setup will automatically add all your non-Steam games with artwork, correctly formatted for Windows.
+Only scanning will work; nothing else will function, so you can either auto-scan or manually scan your games.

+---

 <p align="center">
 ▶️ YouTube Tutorial 🡺🡺🡺 https://youtu.be/sxMmI8I9G_g 🡸🡸🡸 ▶️